What DME Is Not Covered By Medicare ?

 Motion Sensor Exit Systems with Pagers

 Portable Whirlpool Pumps

 Surgical Face Masks

 Telephone Alert Systems

 Walk in Bathtubs

-Legally Medicare Advantage Plans have to cover everything Medicare Parts A and B cover, but for example they may also cover hearing, vision and dental as well.
+Legally Medicare Advantage Plans, which are run by private companies, have to cover everything Medicare Parts A and B cover, but for example they may also cover hearing, vision and dental, as well.